jmreynolds/CODEFramework.NLog/README.md

 # CODEFramework.NLog
-I was using CODEFramework in a project, and I really like the LoggingMediator.
+I was using [CODEFramework](http://codeframework.codeplex.com/) in a project, and I really like the [LoggingMediator](http://codeframework.codeplex.com/wikipage?title=Logging%20Framework).
 Particularly the fact that it displays the errors in Development service host when you're using that feature.
 However, I wasn't particularly happy with the built in output methods.
-I really like NLog, but I don't like having the GetCurrentClassLogger call scattered throughout my code.
+I really like [NLog](http://nlog-project.org/), but I don't like having the GetCurrentClassLogger call scattered throughout my code.

-There are several great solutions for the NLog problem - for instance NLog.Interface or Common.Logger.
+There are several great solutions for the NLog problem - for instance [NLog.Interface](https://www.nuget.org/packages/NLog.Interface/) or [Common.Logging](https://www.nuget.org/packages/Common.Logging/).
 But, I wanted to use LoggingMediator with NLog.

 So, here is the CODEFramework.NLog plugin.